TBD54566975/tbdex-pfi-exemplar/README.md

 `npm run example-rfq $pfi_server_did $signed_vc`

 With the values from step 6 and step 5.
-You will see the server print out the interaction between the customer and the PFI.
+You will see the server print out the interaction between the customer and the PFI, this will look up offers, ask for a quote, place an order and  finally check for status.

 Each interaction happens in the context of an "Exchange" which is a record of the interaction between the customer and the PFI.